s1d6point7bugcrowd/Recon-Script/README.md

 The script will then proceed to perform the recon and vulnerability scanning based on the inputs provided.

+In essence, Waybackurls offers a valuable asset for recon by:

+    Revealing historical URLs that might no longer be accessible through standard browsing.
+    Exposing potential vulnerabilities present in past versions of the website that could still be exploitable.

+By incorporating Waybackurls into your recon workflow, you can gain a more comprehensive understanding of the target's attack surface and identify security weaknesses that might otherwise be overlooked.

 Contributions are welcome!
 Please read the contributing guidelines before submitting pull requests.
 License